Invarato/sorted_in_disk_project/README.md

 ```

-## Quick how to use in comparison of sorted method
+## Quick "how to use" in comparison with sorted method
 `sorted_in_disk` is similar to oficial `sorted` method (https://docs.python.org/3/library/functions.html#sorted), with
 `iterable`, `key` and `reverse` args.